 The main outcome of Bioschemas is a collection of specifications that provide guidelines to facilitate a more consistent adoption of schema.org markup within the life sciences.

 Bioschemas operates as an open community initiative.
-You are welcome to join a community group.
+You are welcome to join the community.

 Schema.org provides a way for us to add semantic markup to web pages.
 It describes ‘types’ of information, which then have ‘properties’.
 For example, ‘Event’ is a type that has properties like ‘startDate’, ‘endDate’ and ‘description’.
 If types or properties needed in the life sciences are missing, then Bioschemas proposes their adoption by Schema.org.

-Schema.org is a community effort supported by the main search engines, and is already widely implemented acrosss the web.
+Schema.org is a community effort supported by the main search engines, and is already widely implemented across the web.

 Bioschemas for generic types